-On this site you will find some of the conversations I had when I first arrived at Imperial College and a journal where I gather my thoughts from time to time.
+Here you will find conversations from the early months of the project and a journal where I gather my thoughts from time to time.
 There is a gallery of images and one of experimental films.
 Large scale projects have their own webpages: Sun Cinema, a pop up natural light cinema and Made Curious, a roadside billboard project.
-Artworks that are the result of focused studies are also gathered under the projects section like this study of an experiment to measure the Shape of the Electron.
-Nature's Imagination is another recent addition that shares our understanding of nature at the smallest scales.
-There is also a growing scrapbook of interesting and resonant things from art, science and life.
+Artworks resulting from focused studies are also gathered under the projects section like this study of an experiment to measure the Shape of the Electron and Nature's Imagination that shares our understanding of nature at the smallest scales.
+There is a scrapbook of interesting things from art, science and life.

-I would like to thank the physicists at Imperial College and a few others around the globe who have shared their ways of seeing the world and been so encouraging.
-In particular, thank you to my physicist collaborator - Terry Rudolph for helping get our project started and his unceasing support and inspiration.
+I would like to thank the people at Imperial College Physics department and a few others around the globe who have shared their ways of seeing the world and been so encouraging.
+In particular, thank you to Terry Rudolph for helping get our project started and his ongoing support.

-We are grateful to everyone at the Leverhulme Trust for enthusiastically supporting the first year of the project as part of the Leverhulme Artist in Residence Programme.
-We are delighted and proud to announce that our 2012/13 programme is supported by an award from Imperial College and EPSRC.
+Thank you to the Leverhulme Trust for supporting the first year of the project as part of the Leverhulme Artist in Residence Programme and to Imperial College London and EPSRC for making possible the second year of work.

-For further information or to join the project mailing list and be kept up to date on new work and events please email me at email@example.com
+For further information or to join the project mailing list please email me.